Androecia/FriendConnect-Pterodactyl/README.md

 # WARNING

 **The software this image is for no longer works on the latest versions<br>
 of Minecraft Bedrock Edition.
-This notice will be updated when there is a working version out.**
+The author no longer maintains FriendConnect, so the container images are being archived.**

 </td>
 <td><img src="https://www.pngall.com/wp-content/uploads/8/Red-Warning-PNG-Free-Download.png" width="100"></td>